 Employment Outlook and Salary Information

-Electronics and electrical engineering technicians were anticipated to see a 2% decline in employment opportunities from 2014-2024.
-These professionals took home a median annual wage of $61,130, according to the BLS May 2015 report.
+Electronics and electrical engineering technicians were anticipated to have little or no change in employment opportunities from 2018-2028.
+These professionals took home a median annual wage of $64,330, according to the BLS May 2018 report.

 Continuing Education and Certification Information